AqwamCreates/DataPredict/docs/Tutorials/CreatingProbabilityToLeavePredictionModel.md

 We have a multiple way to handle this issue:

-* We create a "global" model that trains from every players, and then make a deep copy of the model parameters and load it into our models.
+* We create a "global" model that trains from every player, and then make a deep copy of the model parameters and load it into our models.

 * We take from other players' existing model parameters and load it into our models.